TosbackCgusBridge-Bot/CGUs-versions/Citizensbank/Privacy Policy.md

 For most of the browsing on our Site, we neither require nor collect personally identifiable information.
 You can browse our Site and take as much time as you want to review our services without having to submit such information.

 3\.
 E-Mail and Electronic Communications
-Forms of communication such as, e-mail, text messaging, submission via social media (e.g. Facebook, Twitter LinkedIn or YouTube), online chat, App Stores, (Google Plan, App Store) our Site Contact Us or similar forms, or other forms of electronic communication are inherently insecure.
+Forms of communication such as, e-mail, text messaging, submission via social media (e.g. Facebook, Twitter LinkedIn or YouTube), online chat, App Stores, (Google Play, App Store) or other forms of electronic communication are inherently insecure.
 Please refrain from submitting sensitive personal information (such as account number or social security number) via e-mail or similar method of communication.

 When you send an e-mail or other electronic communication to us, you are communicating with us electronically and consent to receive reply communications from us or our providers electronically.
 We may retain the content of the e-mail, electronic communication, your e-mail address, unique identifier (such as Facebook or Twitter user name), and our response in order to better service your needs or for audit, legal, regulatory or other business-related reasons.